Outlaw King: Plot

 Calling a council of nobles, most refuse to break their oaths to Edward.
-Despite the lack of support, Bruce heads to Scone to be crowned king of Scots.
+Despite the lack of support, Bruce heads to Scone to be crowned king of the Scots.
 On the way, Douglas pledges his allegiance.
 The ambitious de Valence, brother-in-law to Comyn, tries to move against Bruce before the Prince arrives.
-To avoid bloodshed he challenges de Valence to single combat, who accepts but delays the duel a day, as it is Sunday.
+To avoid bloodshed, he challenges de Valence to single combat, who accepts but delays the duel a day, as it is Sunday.
 That night, Bruce and Elizabeth finally consummate their marriage, but the English launch a surprise attack.
 Elizabeth and Marjorie Bruce are sent to safety with his brother Nigel, and he fights a losing battle, during which most of the Scottish army is killed.
 Escaping with fifty men, they flee to Islay.
 On the way, John MacDougall parleys with them, bitter about the murder of his cousin Comyn but allows them to pass.
-Later, however, he attacks Bruce's entourage as they attempt to cross Loch Ryan.
+Later, however, he attacks Bruce as his party attempts to cross Loch Ryan.
 Some get away in boats, but Bruce's brother Alexander dies.

 Prince Edward arrives in Scotland, searching for Bruce at Kildrummy Castle, only to find Bruce's wife, daughter, and brother.
-The prince has his brother hanged, drawn, and quartered, and sends the daughter and wife to England.
+The prince has Nigel hanged, drawn, and quartered, and sends Marjorie and Elizabeth into captivity in England.
 Bruce's band presses on to Islay anyway; there, they learn of the fall of Kildrummy Castle.
 Bruce decides to take back the castle through stealth.
-The successful operation inspires him to begin guerilla warfare.
-Shortly thereafter, Bruce is reunited with his other brother, Thomas.
-In England, Marjorie is separated from Elizabeth to go to a nunnery.
+The successful operation inspires him to utilize guerilla warfare against the more powerful English.
+Shortly thereafter, Robert the Bruce is reunited with his only surviving brother, Edward.
+In England, Elizabeth learns that Marjorie has been sent to a nunnery by King Edward.
 After Edward hears Douglas Castle has been re-taken, he goes after Bruce himself.
-He offers Elizabeth a pardon if she annuls her marriage to Robert, but she refuses and is placed in a hanging cage.
+Edward offers amnesty to Elizabeth if she renounces her marriage, but she refuses and is put in a hanging cage.